MarkosHB/MarkosHB/README.md

 ### I am...
 * Currently studing third year of Computer Science at **[University of Málaga](https://www.uma.es/#gsc.tab=0)**.
 * Active **[Oasis Network Ambassador](https://oasisprotocol.org/)** and foundator of the Universitary Oasis Network Community in Málaga.
-* Entusiast of Blockcahin, Computer Vision, Robotics and AI.
+* Entusiast of Blockchain, Computer Vision, Robotics and AI.
 <!--
 * 📄 Check my **[CV][website]** for more info.
 -->